antalsz/hs-to-coq/README.md

    at least passt `--iface-dir path/to/base --iface-dir output/` where `output/` is the argument to `-o`.

- * When it cannot find the interface file, the translation is aborted.
-It is up to the user (or the `Makefile`) to translate the files in the right order.
+ * When it cannot find an interface file, `hs-to-coq` complains loudly (but still produces output).
+It is expected that the user will fix the problem, either by processing the dependent-upon file first, or by skipping the offending declarations.

-   In some of our `example` directories, a file called `interface-deps.mk` records the dependencies.
-This does not need to be complete, just add dependencies as you need them to guide `make`.

-   (It would be bad to silently ignore a missing file error: It would mean that you translate `Foo` but some instances would be skipped for lack of information about `Bar.Class`, and `Foo` translates and builds.
-Later you translate `Bar`, creating the interface file.
-Now, without any change to `Foo`, you’d get a different output with more instances, and suddenly `Foo.v` might fail to compile.)
+ * `hs-to-coq` can help with figuring out the right dependency order.
+If you pass `--dependency-dir deps` to it, it will create a file `deps/Foo.mk` after processing module `Foo`.
+This will, in `Makefile` syntax, list all read interface files as dependencies of `Foo.v`, ensuring that from now on all files are built in the right order.

  * Skipping instances prevents hs-to-coq from trying to load the interface files of the class’es module.

  * Coq types as well as information about the type classes `Eq` and `Ord` are hard-coded in `src/lib/HsToCoq/ConvertHaskell/BuiltIn.hs`.

+ * When you have a manual file that defines types or type classes, you may have to create a faux interface files.
+Simply create a text file with the magic string `all built in`.